rubenpartouche/Solar-Photovoltaic-Power-Optimization-using-Neural-Network/README.md

 ![image](https://user-images.githubusercontent.com/116780853/204201238-49c59c40-75d4-404c-a408-cc8da627f61a.png)

 Part 1 of this project considers the performance of the solar panel design show above.
-The panel contains 72 solar cells connected in series, each with an area of 173 cm2.
+The panel contains 72 solar cells connected in series, the panel has an area of 173 cm2.
 Performance test data for this type of unit is provided as a dataset that includes the following performance parameters:

 Specified operating parameters:
 - Outside air temperature, Tair (°C)